phetsims/phet-info/doc/phet-development-overview.md

 System requirements: https://phet.colorado.edu/en/help-center/running-sims/general#q11-header

-## Modularity and RequireJS
+## Modularity with ES6 Modules

-The current implementation of JavaScript (ECMAScript 5) does not directly support modular JavaScript development.
-RequireJS will be used to support modularization of the JavaScript code.
-Information about RequireJS can be found at http://requirejs.org/.
-Examples of how it will be used by PhET can be seen in the Example Simulation code at https://github.com/phetsims/example-sim.
-Specifically, check out the config.js file, the grunt.js build file, and the source files in the js directory.
+The current iteration of PhET's simulation codebase uses native Javascript modules, which were introduced in ECMAScript 6.
+For PhET specifically, default exports are only used (as opposed to named exports).
+ES6 Modules are used to support modularization of the JavaScript code.
+Information about ES6 Modules can be found (here)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules].
+Examples of how it will be used by PhET can be seen in the (Example Simulation)[https://github.com/phetsims/example-sim] (specifically the source files in the js directory).

-PhET will consider the built-in AMD support that will be a part of ECMAScript 6 when it becomes available.

 ## Layout